syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 notes:
 - type: text
   contents: |-
-    In the previous challenge you created a controller and resource definition (CRD).
+    In the previous challenge you created a operator and resource definition (CRD).
 Now is your chance to explore the resource CRD!

     **In this challenge you will:**
     * Understand the Golang code representation of the CRD